What is it?

 How does it affect the heart?

-In this condition, the red blood goes to the lungs and the blue blood goes to the body.
+In this condition, the oxygen rich blood goes to the lungs and the oxygen poor blood goes to the body.
 All the parts are there, but the blood with the most oxygen (red blood) goes to the wrong place.
 The lack of oxygen can cause severe damage to the heart muscle in a short time.

 How does it affect me?

 Babies born with transposition are blue.
-If there are no connections between the right and left side of the heart to allow the blue and red blood to mix, the baby can only survive for a short time (days).
+If there are no connections between the right and left side of the heart to allow the oxygen poor and oxygen rich blood to mix, the baby can only survive for a short time (days).
 Some type of surgical treatment is needed to allow for survival throughout childhood and into adulthood.
 That's why virtually all adults with this condition have had surgery.
 The adult often has a number of medical problems related to the previous surgery as well as to problems that couldn't be repaired.

 What can I expect from the transposition that was repaired in childhood?